3v401/HackTheBox/Builder/README.md

 ![Alt text](pics/pic10-1.png)

+You found the user flag!
 Remember you have to introduce the `user.txt` filename to read it because the vulnerability reads files, not directories.
 Usually user flags are located in $HOME directory in HTB.

-### Root flag
+### Root flag (Privilege Escalation)

-There are no available root paths declared.
-Finding the root flag by brutte force is not a correct way to approach it.
-Also we don't know if we have admin privileges (which is very unlikely).
-SO the best way is to mimic that hostname in a container (such as Docker) and explore it.
-If the user left the files in the same way as in the default mode, it is very likely to find them in the same paths too.
+There are no available root paths declared in our list of 14 variables.
+Finding the root flag by brutte force is not a correct way to approach it (we also don't have admin credentials).
+Exploring the Jenkins Directory by brute force is not a smart move.
+A good idea would be to design a minimal one (locally) and explore the directories to see if we can find something interesting on the server later like configuration files, usernames, passwords...
+The best way is to mimic this Jenkins server is with a container and explore it.
+We will use Docker.

-Why a Docker container?
+##### Why a Docker container?

 The hostname `0f52c222a4cc` is likely indicative of a containerized environment, specifically a Docker container.
 It serves as a unique identifier for the container, useful in various scenarios such as system identification, network communication, logging, monitoring, and automation within the context where the environment variable is set.